Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 Distance

-The Everest Three Passes trek is an incredible expedition in the Nepalese Himalayas, combining the famous Everest base camp trek with remote areas of the Khumbu region.
-The trek goes over three high passes: Kongma La Pass (5,535m/18,159ft), Cho La Pass (5,420m/17,782ft), and Renjo La Pass (5,340m/17,520ft).
-The trek travels to popular tourist destinations, including Everest Base Camp, Kala Patthar, Gokyo Ri, and the breathtaking Gokyo Lakes, as well as some remote and amazing places.
-Similarly, the breathtaking panoramic views of the Himalayas, including Mount Everest, Lhotse, Makalu, Nuptse, Ama Dablam, and other iconic peaks, are the major highlight of the trek that motivates you to walk in the challenging terrain of the Everest region.
+The Everest Three Passes trek is an incredible expedition in the Himalayas that combines the famous Everest Base Camp Trek with remote areas of the Khumbu region.
+The trek goes over three high passes: Kongma La Pass (5,535m / 18,159ft), Cho La Pass (5,420m / 17,782ft), and Renjo La Pass (5,360m / 17,585ft).
+The trek travels to popular tourist destinations, including Everest Base Camp, Kala Patthar, Gokyo Ri, and the breathtaking Gokyo Lakes.

 What makes Everest Three Passes Trek The Special Trek!!

-• Breathtaking Mountain Views: The trek offers stunning panoramic views of the Himalayas, including Mount Everest, Lhotse, Makalu, Nuptse, Ama Dablam, and other iconic peaks.
+• Witness Breathtaking Mountain Views: Panoramic vistas of the Himalayas, including Mount Everest, Lhotse, Makalu, Nuptse, Ama Dablam, and other iconic peaks.

-• Cross three challenging 5,000 m+ passes: Renjo La, Cho La, and Kongma La
+• Cross Three Challenging High Passes: Renjo La, Cho La, and Kongma La at over 5,000 meters altitude.

-• Sherpa Villages & Culture: Along the route, trekkers pass through traditional Sherpa villages like Namche Bazaar, Dingboche, Lobuche, and Gokyo,
+• Explore Sherpa Villages & Culture: Traditional mountain villages like Namche Bazaar, Dingboche, Lobuche, and Gokyo.

 Everest Three Pass Trek At One-Shot